 I started snapping pictures and, just as Pauly warned me, the lighting absolutely sucked.
 I was getting nothing.
 Best of all, my camera died in the middle of practice.
 Imagine my panic.
 I ran out of the room as quietly as I could.
-Leaning against the other side of the door, I called my roommate and begged her to bring my camera charger..
+Leaning against the other side of the door, I called my roommate and begged her to bring my camera charger.
 As I was on the phone, I could hear the Fugees talking inside.
 One member asked, "Guys, did she just leave?"
 "I was gonna turn around and scream at her, but then she was gone," another one of the Fugees said.
 Needless to say, that practice was a failure on my part.

 I went back to another practice three days later.
 I thought I was more prepared.
 My camera was 48-hours charged.
 I decided not to be afraid to use flash, like I was last time.
 I thought everything went great, I assumed that would be my last time at their practice.
 The next day, my journalism class reviewed my pictures with me.
 My professor ripped my work apart.
 I was upset at first, but looking back, in what world would this be an acceptable picture?
 Who knows what I was thinking.

 Yes, I had to go back for a third practice.
 This time, I was determined to make it the last practice I would attend.
 I checked out a nice quality camera from the Wakerly Technology Training Center.
 I wasn't afraid to run around the room to get some good pictures.
 I got some really great ones.
 Their improv show was that Friday, so I photographed that as well.
 I was incredibly pleased with how my pictures turned out.
-Read more to see how my remaining months with this assignment progressed.

 A few days after the show, I interviewed Pauly.
 It was my first time using audio and, once again, I was working ahead of the class.
 So I didn't learn what is now common sense to me: an audio recorder will pick up every little noise.
 But hey, I figured I could make it work.
 I then wrote my text story for this project, and figured I would soon be done with my assignment.

 March became the dormant month for this project.
 Like, oddly dormant.
 We literally did not speak about this project in class at all.
 Sure, we were all hard at work on our MNNS projects, but still – nothing.
 During the interim, I reviewed my audio.
 I was not thrilled with it but, whatever, I thought.
-I didn't want to bug Pauly again, so I worked.
-I wrote my text story in a rush, but I figured that I would have time to fix it, too.
+I didn't want to bug Pauly again, so it worked.
+I wrote my text story in a rush, but I figured that I would have time to fix that, too.
 March was almost coming to a close, and still no word of this project in class.
 I even ran into Pauly and had to tell him, "This project really exists, I swear!"
 But, I was actually starting to doubt its existence.

 Here's where things get interesting.
 We finally wrapped up our MNNS projects, so it was back to "One at Marquette."
 This sudden renewed focus panicked our class.
 Professor Lowe told us to start thinking about our *second* "One at Marquette" project.
 Wait – second?!
 That was what was in the syllabus.
 We had a month left of classes, and no one was near done with their effort.
 Our class became somewhat of a 10 person-angry mob.
 So our professor gave us a choice: we could do two two minute pieces or extend our original piece to three minutes.